-If the sea is too cold or the weather is too bad you can go swimming at the 25m indoor pool of the Mactaggart Leisure Centre (Tel. +44(0)1496-810767) next to the distillery in Bowmore.
-Other facilities include a sauna and a fitness studio
+If the sea is too cold or the weather is too bad you can go swimming at the 25m indoor pool of the Mactaggart Leisure Centre (www.mactaggartleisurecentre.co.uk, Tel. +44-(0)1496-810767) next to the distillery in Bowmore.
+Other facilities include a sauna and a fitness studio.